-Some antibiotics are not suitable for people with certain medical conditions, or for women who are pregnant or breastfeeding.
-You should only ever take antibiotics that are prescribed to you – never 'borrow' them from a friend of family member.
+Some antibiotics aren't suitable for people with certain medical conditions, or women who are pregnant or breastfeeding.
+You should only ever take antibiotics prescribed for you – never "borrow" them from a friend or family member.

-Some antibiotics can also react unpredictably with other medications, for example, the oral contraceptive pill and alcohol.
-It is therefore important to read the information leaflet that comes with your medication carefully and discuss any concerns with your pharmacist or GP.
+Some antibiotics can also react unpredictably with other medications, such as the oral contraceptive pill and alcohol.
+It's important to read the information leaflet that comes with your medication carefully and discuss any concerns with your pharmacist or GP.